Poland's judiciary was a tool of its government. New leaders are trying to undo that

 First, it stacked Poland's constitutional court with loyal judges.
 Then, it took over the body in charge of safeguarding the independence of the courts and appointing the nation's judges.

-Over the next several years, nearly 3,000 new judges loyal to the Law and Justice party were appointed to the bench.
+Over the next several years, nearly 3,000 new judges were appointed by a body that was stacked by the Law and Justice-led government with loyalists in a process legal scholars deem unconstitutional.
 If any judges already in the system spoke out against these changes, the party created rules that would punish them.

-The European Union withheld from Poland tens of billions of euros in aid, condemning the previous government's judicial overhaul as a violation of the Polish courts' independence.
+The European Union withheld tens of billions of euros in aid from Poland, condemning the previous government's judicial overhaul as a violation of the Polish courts' independence.

 Now, the new Polish government led by Prime Minister Donald Tusk pledges to restore the country's independent judiciary, and hopes to unfreeze those EU funds.
 But experts say it faces a tough path to get it done.